Sasaki-Einstein 5-manifolds associated to toric 3-Sasaki manifolds: Consequences

 \end{proof}

-This implies the following. \begin{thm} The moduli space of Einstein structures on each of the manifolds $\# k(S^2\times S^3)$ for $k\geq 1$ odd has infinitely many connected components. \end{thm} The case $k=1$ is covered by homogeneous examples by M. Wang and W. Ziller~\cite{WaZ}.
+This implies the following. \begin{thm} The moduli space of Einstein structures, with a $T^3$ isometry group, on each of the manifolds $\# k(S^2\times S^3)$ for $k\geq 1$ odd has infinitely many connected components. \end{thm} The case $k=1$ is covered by homogeneous examples by M. Wang and W. Ziller~\cite{WaZ}.

 There are a couple of consequence of these examples following from some finiteness results.
 There is a result of M. Gromov~\cite{Gro} that says that a manifold which admits a metric of nonnegative sectional curvature satisfies a bound on the total Betti number depending only on the dimension.
 Further, he proved that if the diameter is bounded, then as the total Betti number goes to infinity the infimum of the sectional curvatures goes to $-\infty$.
-For any $\kappa\leq 0$ there exists $k_0$ so that, for $k>k_0$, $\# k(S^2\times S^3)$ does not admit a metric with sectional curvature $K\geq\kappa$.
-We have the following. \begin{thm} For any $\kappa\leq 0$ there are infinitely many simply connected Einstein 5-manifolds which do not admit metrics with sectional $K\geq\kappa$. \end{thm}
+For any $\kappa\leq 0$ and a fixed diameter $D >0$ there exists $k_0$ so that, for $k>k_0$, $\# k(S^2\times S^3)$ does not admit a metric with sectional curvature $K\geq\kappa$ and $\operatorname{diam}\leq D$.
+We have the following. \begin{thm} For any $\kappa\leq 0$ and fixed $\lambda >0$ there are infinitely many simply connected Einstein 5-manifolds with Einstein constant $\lambda$ which do not admit Einstein metrics with Einstein constant $\lambda$ and sectional $K\geq\kappa$. \end{thm}